CanopySimulations/canopy-python/README.md

     job_result_2 = job_result_thread.get()
 ```

+## Proxy Servers

+Your proxy servers should be automatically picked up from the `HTTP_PROXY` or `HTTPS_PROXY` environment variables.
+Alternatively you can pass in a `proxy` argument to the `canopy.Session` object of the form `http://user:pass@some.proxy.com`.

 # Updating the OpenAPI Client

 You can use the Dockerfile in this repository to create a docker image to generate the new API stubs: